aadithya-naresh/Hostel-Management/README.md

 ```

 2. Install the packages using ```npm install --save```.
-- This project uses JavaScript, so make sure that Python 3, [NodeJS and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [MySQL](https://www.apachefriends.org/) are preinstalled.
+- This project uses JavaScript, so make sure that [NodeJS and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [MySQL](https://www.apachefriends.org/) are preinstalled.
 - Install the packages.
 ```
 npm install --save